 About two years ago Logitech launched the amazing MX700 mouse.
-It was a huge leap for cordless mice since it were one of the first cordless mice that performed as well as a wired one.
+It was a huge leap for cordless mice since it was one of the first cordless mice that performed as well as a wired one.
 It immediately became a big hit and a few weeks ago Logitech released its successor, the Logitech MX1000 Laser Cordless Mouse.
 This new mouse promises a lot.
-According to Logitech optical is now obsolete, and the company also claim that their new laser-based optical mouse offers a 20x surface tracking improvement over LED-based optical mice like the MX700.
-In this review we'll take a closer look to see Logitech's promises are true.
+According to Logitech optical is now obsolete, and the company also claims that their new laser-based optical mouse offers a 20x surface tracking improvement over LED-based optical mice like the MX700.
+In this review, we'll take a closer look to see Logitech's promises are true.

 I bought this mouse a few weeks ago at a local computer fair and when I came home I found the following things in the box: The Logitech MX1000 Laser Cordless Mouse, its Rapid-charging base station, a CD with the Logitech SetPoint software, an installation guide , an USB to PS/2 adapter and an AC power adapter.
 There is something special about the mouse: Instead of a LED this mouse uses a new laser sensor which is the result of a collaboration between Logitech and Agilent Technologies.
 Logitech claims this technology is 20 times more sensitive to surface detail.

 Lets take a look at how this technology works: